mdn/interactive-examples/README.md

 </code>
 </pre>
 ```

-In the above template, `data-line` maps to `cmSelectLine` and `data-char` maps to `cmSelectChStart`, which respectively defines the line and character where the text cursor will be inserted by the editor.
-There's no hard and fast rules here, choose a point that makes the most sense for the example.

 That is all for the live example piece.
 All that remains is to tell the page generator about our new example.
 To do this, open up `site.json` at the root of the project folder.
 Under `pages`, find an exising entry with the `type` of `js`.